 The debate is brewing.
 Is rational suicide really rational?
 What does rational suicide mean?

 Of course there is nothing “simple” about this subject.
-With the growing aging population, we are facing living longer, but, not necessarily healthier.
-With advanced technologies and medical advancements, we now have the ability to extend our life span.
+With the growing aging population, we are facing living longer, but, not healthier.
+With advanced technologies and medical advancements.. we now have the ability to extend our life span.

 The recent death of Gill Pharoah at a Swiss Euthanasia clinic has fueled this debate.
-She was a healthy 75-year-old palliative care nurse from London that has worked with the elderly most of her nursing career.
+She was a healthy 75-year-old palliative care nurse from London.
+She has worked with the elderly most of her nursing career.

 She recently wrote to the Times, baldly claiming that “many old people are a burden on society”.
 While she was healthy, she did not want to become a “burden” on her family or society.
 While I think that cases such as Ms Pharoah are rare, the word “burden”, I believe sits in the minds of many aging seniors.
 This may be the reason that our second highest suicide population in the US , is those 85 years of age and older.

-The JAMA Internal Medicine, has just released studies on end of life and physician assisted suicide.
+The JAMA Internal Medicine… has released studies on end of life and physician assisted suicide.

 If this is a topic of interest to you, here are links to studies that will help you make choices that are right for you.